Programmer’s Guide

 Singleton

-Singleton ensures that only one instance of a job is running, queued, or paused.
+The Singleton plugin ensures that only one instance of a job class is running, queued, or paused at a time.
+Saving a new instance fails validation while another is active:

 class ReportJob < RocketJob::Job